Pink Elephants

-Pink Elephants is Mick Harvey's second collection of Serge Gainsbourg covers, released in 1997.
+Pink Elephants is the second studio album by Mick Harvey, released on 27 October 1997.
+The album is Harvey's second in his series of Serge Gainsbourg interpretations/translations, preceded by Intoxicated Man and followed by Delirium Tremens and Intoxicated Women.

-Critical reception
+Reception

 Entertainment Weekly wrote that "Harvey’s English versions of Gainsbourg songs maintain the latter’s lounge-lizard perversions, hilarious existential angst, and theatrical grandeur."
 Trouser Press called "I Love You...Nor Do I", the Anita Lane and Nick Cave duet, "erotic" and "the album’s centerpiece."